The High Failure Rate of Second and Third Marriages

 Conventional wisdom tells us that those who do not learn history are doomed to repeat it, so why are second and third marriage so much more likely to fail?
 South African writer, potter, translator, teacher, and divorcee based in Israel Leo Averbach returns to explain.

-Clearly that one factor alone does not account for such high rates of second and third failed marriages.
 There are some individuals in second and third marriages who consider divorce manageable and not necessarily a tragedy.
 They have handled it once, so they will handle it again.
-They may even recognize the warning signs earlier than they did first time round and are quicker to react, more determined to minimize the agony.
+They may even recognize the warning signs earlier than they did the first time around and are quicker to react, more determined to minimize the agony.

 However, I believe that the prime factor affecting the breakup of second and third marriages is that there is less glue holding the marriage together: children, family.
-Parent-child relationships can be a source of conflict in some marriages, but overall children act as a stabilizing factor in marriages and when children are absent the marriage is prone to be rocked by minor storms.
+Parent-child relationships can be a source of conflict in some marriages, but overall children act as a stabilizing factor, and when children are absent the marriage is prone to be rocked by minor storms.

-Because the great majority of children born to married couples are born during their first marriage, when the parents are up to about thirty five years old, most couples in a second marriage do not have common children to bind them together.
+Because the majority of children born to married couples are born during a first marriage, many couples in a second marriage do not have common children to bind them together.
 Conversely, not having shared responsibility for kids means it's easier to leave when you are going through a rough patch.
 Perhaps 'for the sake of the kids' is not reason enough the stay together, though it can sometimes save a relationship.

 In addition, because the couple does not have children in common, the element of family is not as central in second and third marriages.
-Consequently, the desire to 'preserve the family' is not a strong presence.
-For the couple there is less at stake in allowing the marriage to collapse.
-This reduced importance of the family in second and third marriages may also explain why the couples concerned are said to be less 'committed' than those in first marriages.
+Consequently, the desire to 'preserve the family' is not as strong.
+For the couple, there is less at stake in allowing the marriage to collapse.

-Ironically, the presence of children in second and third marriages,if they are from previous marriages, can cause problems and lead to tension.
+Ironically, the presence of children in second and third marriages, if they are from previous marriages, can cause problems and lead to tension.
 Having to adjust to your spouse's children and his/her relationship with them is often difficult for couples.
-Inevitably rivalries and arguments arise, making this a constant area of conflict.
-In these cases the children can be a destabilizing factor in a second or third marriage.
+Rivalries and arguments arise.
+In these cases, the children can be a destabilizing factor.

 Generally speaking, relationships become increasingly tangled and complicated with subsequent marriages, as more and more individuals join the ever-expanding family.
-On a day-to-day level, maintaining those relationships is not easy and frequently generates animosities all round.
+On a day-to-day level, maintaining those relationships is not easy.

 To read more from Leo's most recent book, Breakup, please visit http://breakupthebook.com